buddhist-uni/buddhist-uni.github.io/_journals/jpts.md

 publisher: pts
 ---

-An irregular journal dedicated to the academic study of the Pali language and its literature.
+An irregular journal dedicated to the academic study of the Pāli language and its literature.